Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Related Work

-\subparagraph{Injecting noise into a Transformer.} Most related to hash-conditioning is \citet{desalvo2024softsrv} who induce diversity by varying a \textit{soft}-prompt learned using a reconstruction loss.
-Our approach requires no modification to the architecture or the loss; however, we train the whole model, which is more expensive than training only a soft-prompt generator.
+\subparagraph{Injecting noise into a Transformer.} Most related to seed-conditioning is \citet{desalvo2024softsrv} who induce diversity by varying a \textit{soft}-prompt learned using a reconstruction loss.
+Our approach requires no modification to the architecture or the loss; however, we train the whole model, which is more expensive.
 A concurrent position paper \citep{jahrens2025llmsthinkfix} conceptually suggests injecting noise with the same motivation as us.
-The benefits of hash-conditioning may also be related to the fact that varying the wording in a prompt is known to induce diverse outputs \citep{li23promptdiversity,lau2024promptdiversity,naik2024promptdiversity}.
-Various works also inject noise into a Transformer, in a different form from ours (e.g., inducing Gaussian noise), and for a different function such as quality, robustness \citep{hua22finetuning,jain24neftune} or efficiency \citep{wang24noise}.
+Seed-conditioning may also be viewed as a controllable way to vary prompt wordings which is known to induce diverse outputs \citep{li23promptdiversity,lau2024promptdiversity,naik2024promptdiversity,li22alphacode}.